-- document demonstrates the importance Contra Costa County places on risk reduction and prevention such as metallurgy upgrades; however, as a guidance document, it is non-mandatory. - 73.
-The California Division of Occupational Safety and Health (Cal/OSHA) has jurisdiction over employee safety in California.
+- 72. The California Division of Occupational Safety and Health (Cal/OSHA) has jurisdiction over employee safety in California.
 Cal/OSHA is a division of the California Department of Industrial Relations and has operated a state plan industrial health and safety program since 1973 under a delegation from the U.S. Occupational Safety and Health Administration (OSHA).
 Cal/OSHA conducts inspections of California workplaces in response to industrial accidents, safety complaints, or as part of an inspection program targeting specific industries.
-Consideration of inherently safer processes is not currently a required component of any Cal/OSHA (or federal OSHA) standard or regulation. - 74.
-The State of California has promulgated process safety regulations similar to OSHA68 for the prevention or minimization of the consequences of the accidental release of acutely hazardous chemicals.69 These regulations require that covered employers perform a PHA to identify, evaluate and control hazards involved in the process using recognized methodologies.70 - 75.
+Consideration of inherently safer processes is not currently a required component of any Cal/OSHA (or federal OSHA) standard or regulation.i - 73.
+The State of California has promulgated process safety regulations similar to OSHA for the prevention or minimization of the consequences of the accidental release of acutely hazardous chemicals.
+These regulations require that covered employers perform a PHA to identify, evaluate and control hazards involved in the process using recognized methodologies. - 74.
 California regulations, however, do not provide for a specific review of the effectiveness of the proposed safeguards to control the hazards identified in the PHA using recognized methodologies such as Layers of Protection Analysis (LOPA).
 Additionally, California regulations do not have any requirements for the use of inherently safer systems analysis and the hierarchy of controls for establishing safeguards for identified process hazards.
-Cal/OSHA, like federal OSHA, also does not require damage mechanism hazard reviews as part of the PHA process. - 76.
-The Energy Institute, an industry technical working groupii organized in the United Kingdom (UK), with contributions from regulators including the UK's Health and Safety Executive (HSE),iii as well as other entities,^{iv} developed a document in 2008^v that provides guidance on damage mechanism hazard reviews in the UK's offshore petrochemical industry.
-The guidance states that effective management of corrosion will contribute to equipment integrity and reduce risk from safety and environmental hazards.72 In addition, during the design of a process, a corrosion review can be used to eliminate risks and achieve inherent safety.73 The guidance also i This is also the case for US EPA Risk Management Program and the California Accidental Release Prevention Program regulations.
+Cal/OSHA, like federal OSHA, also does not require damage mechanism hazard reviews as part of the PHA process. - 75.
+The United Kingdom's (UK) Health and Safety Executive (HSE), the industry regulator in the UK, provides guidance on damage mechanism hazard reviews in the UK's offshore petrochemical industry.
+The HSE guidance states that effective management of corrosion will contribute towards equipment integrity and reduce risk from safety and environmental hazards.
+Damage mechanism hazard reviews should provide a structured framework for identifying risks associated with corrosion and developing suitable risk reduction measures.
+These reviews should cover failure mechanisms including but not limited to corrosion, environmental cracking, erosion, and mechanical damage such as vibration induced fatigue.
+Corrosion risk assessment allows threats and their potential consequences to be identified and to quantify the risk they present.
+HSE guidance states that a formal, documented quantitative and logic based assessment should be used when conducting corrosion reviews.
+The HSE guidance states that during the design of a process, a corrosion review can be used to eliminate risks and achieve inherent safety.
+After the design stage, risk reduction measures can be chosen and implemented to lower risk to an acceptable level.

+&lt;sup>i This is also the case for US EPA Risk Management Program and the California Accidental Release Prevention Program regulations.